oliverychen/oliverychen.github.io/index.md

 <br>
 I work on research in statistics and neuroscience. <br />
-During spare time, I write [*The Brain Whispers*](http://oliverychen.com/pages/blog/) blog, sharing some humble opinions related to brain data science.
+With equal passion I write [*The Brain Whispers*](http://oliverychen.com/pages/blog/) blog, sharing some humble points on brain data science.

 <br>
-My previous postgraduate training was in Anatomy and Developmental Biology (Visiting Lecturer, UCL), Psychology and Neuroscience (Yale), Biostatistics (Johns Hopkins), Theoretical Statistics (Northwestern), and Mathematical Statistics (Washington).
+My previous training was in Anatomy and Developmental Biology (Visiting Lecturer, UCL), Psychology and Neuroscience (Yale), Biostatistics (Johns Hopkins), Theoretical Statistics (Northwestern), and Mathematical Statistics (Washington).

 <br>